 The role of the professional organization is serving its clients; our role is serving the citizens of Gladstone.
-The manner in which the Public Safety Department conducts business, operationally as well as administratively, must be consistent with professionally accepted practices and ideals.
+The manner in which the Police Department conducts business, operationally as well as administratively, must be consistent with professionally accepted practices and ideals.
 The public demands and is entitled to a professional department.
 It is for this very reason that we have voluntarily sought accreditation by the Commission on Accreditation for Law Enforcement Agencies, Inc (CALEA).

 The CALEA was organized through the combined efforts of the International Association of Chiefs of Police (IACP), National Organization of Black Law Enforcement Officers (NOBLE), National Sheriffs Association (NSA) and the Police Executive Research Forum (PERF).The standards for accreditation are designed to: